daveworth/daveworth.github.com/_posts/2012-12-25-coffee-setups-for-the-persnikkity.markdown

 [Rancilio Rocky](http://www.wholelattelove.com/Rancilio/rockyracilio.cfm)
 grinder which is its matching sister.

+## Other awesome setups

+* Use This has a [couple of awesome](http://usesthis.com/interviews/coffee/) setups documented.

 What gear am I missing?!
 I'm sure there's tons and would love your insight!

 Image credit: [ultrakml](http://www.flickr.com/photos/ultrakml/7660210834/)